Wesseldr/vagrant-QSTK/README.md

 ```
 Scroll back the screen and check if no errors occurred.

-Start a terminal and type:
+Start a terminal on the Linux desktop and type:
 ```
 ipython notebook

+# or if you like to access notebook from outside the VM:
+ipython notebook --ip='*'

 ```
+use the url [http://10.11.12.13:8888/](http://10.11.12.13:8888/) from your own desktop to reach the VM.

+yes the correct ip is 10.11.12.13, VirtualBox will handle the routing :-)

 Now you can test and run any code snippets on the QSTK pages.

 ## Customise the installation ##